 Cycling is the ideal way to explore Wiltshire’s glorious countryside.
 It is easy to see why so much of the county is designated as an Area of Outstanding Natural Beauty - rolling hills with spectacular views, peaceful wooded river valleys and prehistoric sites abound.
 Below are various cycling routes that run through Wiltshire.

 The Wiltshire Cycleway (Regional Route 20) is a circular 160 mile (255 kms) route around Wiltshire taking in Salisbury, Amesbury, Marlborough, Malmesbury, Corsham, Bradford-on-Avon, Mere and Wilton.

-Kennet and Avon Towpath Cycle Routes - is an 84 mile mainly traffic free cycle route between Reading and Bath.
-Cycling is permitted along the entire length of the Kennet and Avon Canal towpath, except for a short section approximately 600 metres long near Woolhampton, is free and does not require a permit.
+Kennet and Avon Towpath Cycle Routes is an 84 mile, mainly traffic-free cycle route between Reading and Bath.
+Cycling is permitted along the entire length of the Kennet and Avon Canal towpath, except for a short section approximately 600 metres long near Woolhampton.

-The 1 South West adventure cycle map shows all the tracks cyclists can legally use in the North Wessex Downs Area of Outstanding Natural Beauty and grades each route for difficulty.
+The 1 South West adventure cycle map shows tracks that cyclists can legally use in the North Wessex Downs Area of Outstanding Natural Beauty and grades each route for difficulty.